cormullion/Karnak.jl/docs/src/basics.md

 ## Centrality

 Centrality is a measure of the importance of vertices in a graph.
 It might describe the importance of "influencers" in social networks, or the importance of certain key positions in a transport network.
 Graphs.jl offers a number of ways to measure the centrality of vertices in a graph.
-Refer to the manual's "Centrality Measures" section.
+Refer to the manual's "Centrality Measures" section for details.

 Here's `betweenness_centrality()` applied to the Karate Club network.
 The vertices are sized and colored using the vector of values returned in `bc`.